 A credit score is attributed to a consumer by various credit bureaus in South African.
 At present there are three leading bureaus that seem to wield the most authority on credit score matters.

 A credit score is compiled by analysing credit gaps, late payments, prompt payments and the amount of time a consumer takes to close an account.
 Below are a few pieces of debt management advice that help a consumer improve this score.

-- Always maintain your credit cards above 30%.
+Always maintain your credit cards above 30%.
 This means that unless you have an emergency, only spend 30% of the available credit on the card.
 This shows that a consumer is responsible with credit.

 Donít have too many credit inquiries done, as it reflects negatively on your credit and makes up 10% of your score.

-- Consider the type of debt you have carefully as various debts attribute various points to the score.
+Consider the type of debt you have carefully as various debts attribute various points to the score.
 The most negative type of credit is revolving credit, as it is not a reliable indicator of a consumerís ability to pay regularly.
 Settle all your debts as soon as possible.
 By showing creditors that you are willing to pay above and beyond the minimum, it will reflect positively on your score.

 If your credit scores reflect inconsistencies, contact the NCR or Credit Ombudsman immediately to have them investigate the matter and set the record straight.